 The best way to build wealth is to get a handle on your finances by signing up with Personal Capital.
 They are a free online software which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to manage my finances.

-Now I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and whether or not I’m paying too much in 401K fees.
-Their “401K Fee Analyzer” is saving me over $1,000 a year due to its analysis.
-Personal Capital lets me see whether my 401K asset allocation matches my risk tolerance.
-Finally, if you like a tool to keep track of how much you’re earning and spending every month to stay within budget, Personal Capital is a great solution.
-The free online platform less than one minute to sign up and is the most valuable tool I’ve found that allowed me to achieve financial independence.
+Now I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and whether or not I'm paying too much in 401K fees.
+Their 401K Fee Analyzer is saving me over $1,700 a year due to its analysis!
+Finally, they recently launched their amazing Retirement Planning Calculator that pulls in your real data and runs a Monte Carlo simulation to give you deep insights into your financial future.
+Personal Capital is free, and less than one minute to sign up.
+It's one of the most valuable tools I've found to help achieve financial freedom.